Iron-deficiency anemia: Blood tests

 Iron-deficiency anemia is confirmed by tests that include serum ferritin, serum iron level, serum transferrin, and total iron binding capacity.
 A low serum ferritin is most commonly found.
-However, serum ferritin can be elevated by any type of chronic inflammation and thus is not consistently decreased in iron-deficiency anemia.
+However, serum ferritin can be elevated by any chronic inflammation and thus is not consistently decreased in iron-deficiency anemia.
 Serum iron levels may be measured, but serum iron concentration is not as reliable as the measurement of both serum iron and serum iron-binding protein levels.
 The percentage of iron saturation (or transferrin saturation index or percent) can be measured by dividing the level of serum iron by total iron binding capacity and is a value that can help to confirm the diagnosis of iron-deficiency anemia; however, other conditions must also be considered, including other types of anemia.

 Another finding that can be used is the level of red blood cell distribution width.
 During haemoglobin synthesis, trace amounts of zinc will be incorporated into protoporphyrin in the place of iron which is lacking.
 Protoporphyrin can be separated from its zinc moiety and measured as free erythrocyte protoporphyrin, providing an indirect measurement of the zinc-protoporphyrin complex.
 The level of free erythrocyte protoporphyrin is expressed in either μg/dl of whole blood or μg/dl of red blood cells.
 An iron insufficiency in the bone marrow can be detected very early by a rise in free erythrocyte protoporphyrin.

 Further testing may be necessary to differentiate iron-deficiency anemia from other disorders, such as thalassemia minor.
 It is very important not to treat people with thalassemia with an iron supplement, as this can lead to hemochromatosis.
 A hemoglobin electrophoresis provides useful evidence for distinguishing these two conditions, along with iron studies.

 Screening

 It is unclear if screening pregnant women for iron-deficiency anemia during pregnancy improves outcomes in the United States.
-The same holds true for screening children who are 6 to 24 months old.
-Even so, screening is a Level B recommendation suggested by the US Preventative Services Task Force in pregnant women without symptoms and in infants considered high risk.
+The same holds for screening children who are 6 to 24 months old.
+Even so, screening is a Level B recommendation suggested by the US Preventive Services Task Force in pregnant women without symptoms and in infants considered high risk.
 Screening is done with either a hemoglobin or hematocrit lab test.